radical-cybertools/radical.entk/docs/source/entk.rst

 Architecture
 ------------

-EnTK sits between the user and the CI, abstracting resource management and execution management from the user.
+EnTK sits between the user and an HPC platform, abstracting resource management and execution management from the user.

 .. figure:: figures/entk_exec_model.png